kaylaoneill/GEOM99LP2/README.md

 - [ ] my2D.html- "Display a map 2D"
 - [ ] location.html- "Display your location"
 - [ ] addfeature.html - "Add a point, line, and polyline"
+- [ ] custommap.html - A custom map using a tutorial and enchanced to a webmap I created in ArcGIS Online.
 - [ ] errors.md- This shows the errors for each of the above pages.
 Screenshots in the markdown doccument.

 An example of the error is: